AlexPD93/hackney-wordle/README.md

 # Wordle Clone Hackney Council

-Task set by Hackney Council to create a Wordle clone.
-Link [here](https://alexpd93.github.io/hackney-wordle/) .
+🎮 Task set by Hackney Council to create a Wordle clone.
+[Link here](https://github.com/AlexPD93/hackney-wordle)

 ## User Journey

-1. Use your keyboard or the buttons on the screen to guess a five letter word
+Use your keyboard ⌨️ or the buttons on the screen to guess a five-letter word.

-2. Correct letters in the wrong place display yellow, right letter right place display green, wrong letter displays grey.
+Correct letters in the wrong place display yellow, right letter right place display green, wrong letter displays grey.

-3. Keep guessing until you get the right word!
+Keep guessing until you get the right word!

 ## Code Features

-* Option for user to play with keyboard or buttons on the screen
+- Option for user to play with keyboard or buttons on the screen

-* Ability to see if guess is correct or not
+- Ability to see if guess is correct or not

-* Lightmode / darkmode toggle
+- Light mode / dark mode toggle 🌞🌙

-## Still to complete
+## Still to Complete

-* Add ability to see game instructions
+- Add ability to see game instructions ℹ️

-* Add ability to see stats
+- Add ability to see stats 📊

-* Make game responsive on all devices
+- Make game responsive on all devices 📱💻

 ## Previews